In recent years, I’ve stepped up my efforts to visit all the national parks in America. All 63 of ’em!

 Most 12,000-foot peaks don’t have roads going to the top, but the highest points in Rocky Mountain National Park are exceptions to this rule.

 For a few months during summer, when the snow has melted, drivers can zoom past the “Be prepared for rapidly changing conditions ahead” warning signs and head to a tundra landscape full of marmots.

-We headed to Denali National Park in Alaska, and though our efforts at backcountry camping were one fail after another, they ultimately led to some great memories.
+My friend and I headed to Denali National Park in Alaska, and though our efforts at backcountry camping were one fail after another, they ultimately led to some great memories.